 - Access to knowledge exchange platforms such as the "Blueprint for SDG Integration into Curriculum, Research and Partnerships" repository (launching soon)

-Following our traditional tiered model, based on an institution’s operating budget, each Signatory will be expected to contribute within their means at their corresponding tier.
+Following our traditional tiered model, based on an institution’s operating budget, each Signatory Member will be expected to contribute within their means at their corresponding tier, with no difference in engagement opportunities across tiers.
 In the past, these tiers have been adjusted annually to account for inflation and other factors, but this has not been the case over the last three years, with the fees remaining unchanged.
 Beginning in 2021, each tier will be adjusted by a small percentage for the years when this did not occur.